kcboggs/Code-201-/README.md

 *Hello I'm here because I am pursuing a career in coding and I heard Code Fellows was the best place to do that.*

 Brian Herbert once said:
->"The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.
+>"The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice"

 # Table of Contents